Exploring Virginia Woolf’s Orlando: A Literary Classic That Challenges Conventions

 There have been numerous Orlando adaptations.
 In 1992, Sally Potter turned Tilda Swinton into such a mutant character that, remember, she starts out as nothing less than a transcript of William Shakespeare, a prolific writer in the middle of the Elizabethan era.
 In her theater, she has been returned to often since Robert Wilson and Darryl Pinckney dared to premiere her first production in 1989.
 In Spain, Vanessa Martínez, and the Teatro Defondo company, produced Orlando in 2019, which will not be performed these days in Valdemorillo (Madrid) due to Vox’s veto of the play.
 Martínez especially vindicated Woolf’s sense of humor, her very fine and corrosive irony, when approaching the genre that her father, Leslie Stephen, had practiced.
 Yes, a biographer.
 Because here is something else that Orlando boasts of, as an anti-authoritarian artifact, the very figure of the father, sacred and cult, and with him, the place we come from.

 Ursula K. Le Guin, the science fiction and fantasy writer responsible for The Left Hand of Darkness, a work undoubtedly influenced by Orlando, in which the idea of gender has been completely superseded, and in which human beings change of sex when they feel like it, she read Woolf’s classic at the age of 17 and it was for her “something both revealing and confusing”.
-“He made it clear to me that he could envision a society very different from ours,” she wrote.
+“He made it clear to me that he might envision a society very different from ours,” she wrote.
 Her literary footprint is capital, and she is also in gender studies, and transgender.
-The philosopher Paul B. Preciado will premiere his own adaptation of the novel in October, a hybrid between documentary and fiction with the appearance of a choral story about trans and non-binary identities called Orlando, my political biography, awarded multiple times at the Berlinale.
+The philosopher Paul B. Preciado will premiere his own adaptation of the novel in October, a hybrid between documentary and fiction with the appearance of a choral story regarding trans and non-binary identities called Orlando, my political biography, awarded multiple times at the Berlinale.
 It would be said that, like his protagonist, Orlando can take different forms because, like him, he is a universe in himself, refusing to enter it, and staying on the surface, is not only not having understood anything, but fearing to do so. .

 Writer Virginia Woolf with her father, critic Sir Leslie Stephen, in an image dated around 1900.
 Hulton Deutsch (Corbis via Getty Images)